oliver-reardon/oliver-reardon.github.io/content/posts/jamf-pro-docker-container/index.md

-+++
-title = "Jamf Pro Docker Container" date = "2023-01-22T10:09:06-04:00"
-#dateFormat = "2006-01-02" # This value can be configured for per-post date formatting
-author = "Oliver Reardon"
-authorTwitter = "" #do not include @
-cover = ""
+---
+title: Jamf Pro Docker Container
+date: 2023-01-22T10:09:06-04:00
+author: Oliver Reardon
+tags:
+  - jamf
+  - docker
+  - dev-environment
+keywords:
+  - jamf pro
+  - docker
+  - mysql
+  - testing
-tags = ["jamf", "docker", "dev-environment"] keywords = ["jamf pro", "docker", "mysql", "testing"] description = "Use Docker to quickly stand up a Jamf Pro testing environment with MySQL and custom configuration." showFullContent = false readingTime = true hideComments = false
+description: Use Docker to quickly stand up a Jamf Pro testing environment with MySQL and custom configuration.
-+++
+showFullContent: false
+readingTime: true
+hideComments: false
+---

 Setting up an additional Jamf Pro environment for development or testing can be time-consuming.
 Docker reduces this overhead and allows for fast and repeatable creation of a ready-to-use Jamf instance.